tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 <summary> Click here for answer </summary>

 There is a tandem duplication on chromosome 7 spanning positions 18,079,155-18,100,834.
-This duplication encompassses the *gonadal soma-derived factor*, *gsdf*, gene.
+This duplication encompasses the *gonadal soma-derived factor*, *gsdf*, gene.
 The duplication allele operates as a sex determiner by masculinizing its bearers. <br>

 ~1x relative depth = Homozygous for the non-duplicated *gsdf* allele (2 *gsdf* copies)<br>